GamesDean/EasyForecastOss/coding_standards.md

 Write Commands _(void methods that return nothing other than errors)_:
   - that change the state changing parameters passed to the function (or have others side effects, e.g. changing a global variable, writing to the hard disk, reading user input from the console, or receiving data over the network)

-Avoid throwing exceptions, but return a Compound Object (a state + one or more objects), with query and commands.
+Avoid throwing exceptions, but return a _Compound Object_ (a state + one or more objects), with query and commands.
 See
   - [C# functional extensions (NuGet library, By Vladimir Khorikov)]
   - [Functional C#: Handling failures, input errors (Article By Vladimir Khorikov)]
+  - [Functional C#: Primitive obsession]

 Don't write string/num literals in the code, but use class parameters/data structures/constants.

+Null:
+  - never return Null; return an empty collecition or an empty array if needed, or a compound object (see above)
+  - test if a Null argument is passed and the member does not support null arguments; never throw exception 'ArgumentNullException' but return a compound object (see above)

 Naming/Layout:
   - Namespace (and directory structure)